X16Community/x16-docs/X16 Reference - Appendix G - SMC Update and Recovery.md

 3. Program the SMC:

-* Place the SMC in the TL866-3G/T48 programmer.
+* Place the SMC in the TL866 series programmer.

 * Connect the programmer's USB cable to your computer.